silicon-vlsi/silicon-vlsi.github.io/content/training.md

 - patricepants gets a hands-on training facility through OpenSTA to check different timing characteristics of a complex design

 ## A summer course on Analog and Digital VLSI Design for UG Students (June-July, 2019)

+This one-month course was designed for UG student with a specific aim to design, simulate, layout and test of a Serial Periferal Interface (SPI) for a 32-byte Static Random Access Memory (SRAM) using an 0.6um CMOS Technology.
+This course covers all the theoritical background and the domain knowledge required to complete the project.
+First part of this course covers a brief of basic circuit and system theory.
+Second part of this course covers the basic circuit design using the 0.6um CMOS technology.
+Third part of this course focouses on circuit simulation, layout design and parasitic extraction using Tanner and Mentor graphics.
+The final part covers the silicon chip testing.
+The outcomes of this course are;

+- understanding of SPI and SRAM  and its interfacing
+- design and layout of shift register, SPI controller, 5-bit counter, comparator using commercial EDA tool (Tannar)
+- design of 5-bit address latch and read-write latch using commercial EDA tool (Tannar)
+- design of synchronous circuit for signal generation using commercial EDA tool (Tannar)
+- verification (DRC, LVS) and parasitic extraction (PEX) of SPI using commercial verification tool (Mentor Graphics)
+- understanding the test setup and Silicon testing

 ## An Advanced VLSI Design Training for Sevya Multimedia Private Limited Employee (April-May, 2019)